 Pack these in a waterproof container.
 This should include insurance cards, photo IDs, proof of address, etc.

 - Make those copies now, before you need them in an emergency.

-- Take photos of important documents on your smartphone, to have them handy.
+- Take photos of important documents on your smartphone, and put them in a folder, to have them handy.